Pata Zoo: Animal Welfare Concerns

-Zoo’s Public Response and Welfare Measures
+Zoo's Public Response and Welfare Measures

 In March 2023, activists sprayed messages on the department store building calling for Bua Noi to be freed.
 In response, the zoo announced a bounty of 100,000 baht for information leading to the arrest of the offenders, citing intrusion.
 The zoo stated it was ready to issue a transparent statement clarifying what it described as the full truth after facing prolonged criticism.

 Since January 2025, the zoo has introduced a new policy allowing visitors to see Bua Noi in limited groups of no more than 30 people at a time, in order to reduce stress for the aging gorilla.
-Before each viewing, visitors are shown a video presentation explaining what the zoo presents as the background of Bua Noi: she was born in a German zoo and has been living here since 1992 under the care of the same keeper to this day.
+Before each viewing, visitors are shown a video presentation explaining what the zoo presents as the background of Bua Noi: she was born in a German zoo and has been living here since 1987 under the care of the same keeper to this day.
 The zoo emphasizes that she has always been cared for with dedication and affection.

+Operating Days and Hours

+Since April 20, 2026, the zoo has adjusted its operating days and hours.
+It has changed from being open every day except Mondays, from 10:00 a.m. to 4:00 p.m., to being open only on Fridays, Saturdays, Sundays, and public holidays, from 10:00 a.m. to 6:00 p.m.